Teaching Children the Art of Giving

 Set their giving standard

-As soon as our children are old enough to count their own money, we teach them to divide it into thirds: a third for saving, a third for spending and a third for giving.
-We are currently beginning this process with our five-year old, Autumn.
+As soon as our children are old enough to count their own money, we teach them to divide it into thirds: a third for saving, a third for spending, and a third for giving.
+We are currently beginning this process with our five-year-old, Autumn.
+She needs to know the value of money and what it can do, case in point, when your child/children get their own home, they will need to make sure that as they spend, they save.
+Energy bills can get pretty high, so checking out such things as Infinite Energy plans will stand them in better stead for running a home.

 Whenever our kids receive money – from chores, birthdays, gifts, etc. – they set aside a third and put it in their “giving” envelope.
 Separating into thirds is easy.
 And by giving a third of their money to God, they learn that giving is as important as saving and spending.